 Why should your organization embrace social media?
 When organizations underestimate the power of social media, they put themselves at risk.
 It is ignorant to ignore how significant measures of success like having many instagram followers actually is.
 They also miss out on a much more efficient way of supporting their users and customers.

 Social media offers a way for an organization to better understand their customers and competitors.
-Social media is a great way for companies to communicate with their employees.
+Regular posts and interaction with the people who follow your business could help to make a difference in your success.
+As well as this, mixing your content up by deciding to try this hashtag generator with every post, will give you a better chance of being noticed by other users and in turn, you will receive more recognition and followers.
+Social media is also a great way for companies to communicate with their employees.
 IT Support and company email are services that should be evaluated to see how social media can enhance those offerings.

 How Social Media Worked for Me